Updated: Feb 19

 Bathrooms can look very dirty, very quickly (especially if you have a large family).
 Wipe over surfaces regularly and do a clean once per week (put it in your calendar or planner).
 You won't have to move all those bottles, lotions and potions out of the way, as everything should now have a home so it will be much easier to keep clean.

-Keep some basic cleaning essentials (like anti-bac wipes) in the bathroom.
+Keep some basic cleaning essentials in the bathroom.

 Keep it simple